William Waller Hening: Personal life

-Hening married Agatha Banks, who bore five daughters and survived her husband by about a week.
-Only Maria Waller Hening (1794-1861) did not marry (and was buried with her parents).
+Hening married Agatha Banks, who had five daughters.
+Only Maria Waller Hening (1794-1861) did not marry.
 The eldest and longest surviving daughter was Anna Matilda Hening Cabanis (1793-1873) who married and survived the clerk of the Williamsburg, Virginia court.
 Her youngest sister also was the first to die after their parents' death: Virginia Hening Abbot (1803-1830) married a Quaker and died in childbirth in Williamsburg.
 Betsy Hening Spotswood Schermerhorn (1798-1873) married twice and like both her husbands died in Indiana.
 Another middle sister, Martha (1807-1852) married Jefferson Swann of Powhatan County.
 Of their two brothers, William Henry Hening (1791-1848) fought in the War of 1812 after which he moved to Powhatan County, and Rev. Edmund Hening (1810-1884) married three times, died in Philadelphia and left a son Crawford Dawes Hening (1866-1944).
 C.D.
 Hening continued his grandfather's tradition in part by becoming the reporter for the New Hampshire Supreme Court, legal textbook author and professor of law at the University of Pennsylvania.

 Death and legacy

-Hening died in Richmond on April 2, 1828, and was buried at historic Shockoe Hill Cemetery.
+Hening died in Richmond on April 2, 1828.
 His great-grandsons fought on opposite sides in the American Civil War, including Confederate private James W. Hening of the 5th Virginia infantry, Major Hening fought for an Indiana regiment of federal troops.